Who Are The Western Orthodox?

 We believe that it is fitting and right that people of Western heritage who are seeking the authentic Apostolic Faith and life in the Holy Trinity should not have to abandon their western spiritual heritage in favour of Greek, Russian, and other forms of prayer.
 The western prayers, hymns, liturgies, Gregorian chants, and forms of vesture that have been inherited in some remnant form by Roman Catholics, Anglicans, and others, have their origins in the Orthodox Church and have again found their place there, once more united to and serving as expressions of the fullness of the Apostolic Tradition.

 However, being Western Orthodox isn't solely about how we worship God.
 We also seek to live our Orthodoxy in a way that is expressive of our culture, rather than importing practices and ways of thinking and operating that developed in other countries and which might not be the best method of restoring the unchanging Faith to the people of 21st-century Britain.

-We confess the primitive Faith of the Holy and Ecumenical Councils of the Church.
+We confess the ancient Faith of the Holy and Ecumenical Councils of the Church.
 We also affirm the Councils of Constantinople of 1341 and 1351 which confirm the teaching of Saint Gregory Palamas on the Divine Light and the Uncreated Energies, as well as the whole doctrine and practice of Hesychasm.